goodwaysIT/en/_posts/2025-05-27-ogg-zero-downtime-migration.md

 A successful OGG zero-downtime migration or upgrade project hinges on meticulous upfront planning.
 It's far more than just installing software and tweaking a few parameters.

-### Thorough Current State Assessment & Clear Objectives (The "Know Your Battlefield" Principle)
+### Thorough Current State Assessment & Clear Objectives

 We must first act like detectives, thoroughly understanding the "assets" of the source database: version, patch level, character set, operating system, storage type, network topology, data volume (especially for very large tables and LOB objects), and transaction load (TPS, redo generation rate).
 The same applies to the target environment, paying special attention to potential compatibility issues arising from version differences.
 I once encountered a project migrating from Oracle 11g on AIX to 19c on Linux, with different character sets.
 The preliminary compatibility testing itself took considerable effort.

 OGG is not a silver bullet.
 In the project's initial phase, it's crucial to consult the official documentation meticulously to identify any unsupported or restricted data types (like certain user-defined types, or specific storage methods for XMLType) or database features (such as certain encryption methods).
 Discovering these early allows for timely alternative solutions (e.g., pre-conversion, custom handling), avoiding last-minute scrambles.

 "Zero-downtime" is a relative concept.
 Does it mean completely imperceptible to users?
 Or does it allow for a brief read-only period or connection switch at the application layer?
 This directly impacts the subsequent cutover strategy.
 It's essential to communicate fully with business stakeholders and reach a consensus.

-### Initial Load Strategy: The First Step of a Thousand-Mile Journey (The "First Step" Dilemma)
+### Initial Load Strategy: The First Step of a Thousand-Mile Journey

 Initial load, as the name suggests, is the process of "moving" the existing data from the source database to the target, forming the baseline for subsequent incremental synchronization.

 Common methods and my preferences include: